Comprehensive and Effective Vehicle Exhaust LEV Solutions...

 Once a formal risk COSHH assessment has been completed, prevention of fume exposure should be the first objective.
 Fume can easily be eliminated from the workplace with personal protective equipment and suitable engineering controls.

-In the majority of cases, the most effective method of extracting airborne substances, such as fume is to capture at-source.
+In the majority of cases, the most effective method of extracting airborne substances, such as fume is to capture at-source with an exhaust extractor.
 We always recommended at-source exhaust extraction and depending on the working processes undertaken.
 This prevents fume and gases from dispersing into the broader working environment because of cross draughts and air movements, which can reduce the LEV system's efficiency.

 The HSE request you to only employ competent experienced specialist LEV trained companies when making these important decisions.
 Specifying an appropriate system has many facets including, the products encountered, the quantity and allowed exposure to that contaminant, airflow rates required against WELs (Workplace Exposure Limits).